idk-this/UndetectedBrowser/README.md

 # UndetectedBrowser

 A stealth browser automation tool with advanced profile management and fingerprint spoofing capabilities.
-Built with Python and PyQt5, UndetectedBrowser provides a user-friendly GUI for managing multiple browser profiles with persistent sessions and undetectable browser fingerprints.
+Built with Python and CustomTkinter, UndetectedBrowser provides a user-friendly GUI for managing multiple browser profiles with persistent sessions and undetectable browser fingerprints.

 ## Features